airtlab/violence-detection-tests-on-the-airtlab-dataset/readme.md

 ><https://www.sciencedirect.com/science/article/pii/S2352340920314682>.

+The Hockey Fight dataset is described in
+> E. Bermejo Nievas, O. Deniz Suarez, G. Bueno García, and R. Sukthankar, *Violence detection in video using computer vision techniques*, in Computer Analysis of Images and Patterns, P. Real, D. Diaz-Pernil, H. Molina-Abril, A. Berciano, and W. Kropatsch, Eds.
+Berlin, Heidelberg: Springer Berlin Heidelberg, 2011, pp. 332–339.

+The Crowd Violence dataset is described in
+> T. Hassner, Y. Itcher, and O. Kliper-Gross, *Violent flows: Real-time detection of violent crowd behavior*, in 2012 IEEE Computer Society Conference on Computer Vision and Pattern Recognition Workshops, 2012, pp. 1–6.

 ## Model architectures

-Three different models were implemented and tested on the dataset:
+Three different models were implemented and tested on the datasets:
 1. a combination of [C3D](https://arxiv.org/abs/1412.0767), a 3D CNN pre-trained on the [Sport-1M dataset](https://cs.stanford.edu/people/karpathy/deepvideo/) used as a feature extractor, and an SVM a classifier, in a transfer learning fashion.
-Specifically, the C3D original weights were used without retraining, while the SVM is trained from scratch on the AIRTLab dataset.
+Specifically, the C3D original weights were used without retraining, while the SVM is trained from scratch on the clips included in the datasets.
 2. a combination of C3D as a feature extractor and two fully connected layers to obtain an end-to-end network for classification.
 Also in this model the C3D original weights were used without training again, applying transfer learning.
-Only the two final fully connected layer are trained from scratch on the AIRTLab dataset.
+Only the two final fully connected layer are trained from scratch on the clips of the datasets.
 3. a combination of the [ConvLSTM architecture](https://arxiv.org/abs/1506.04214), and two fully connected layers, getting an end-to-end network for classification.
-The entire network is trained from scratch on the AIRTLab dataset.
+The entire network is trained from scratch on the clips of the datasets.

 In the first two models C3D was used until the first fully connected layer ("fc6").
 The SVM has a linear kernel and C = 1.
 The following tables list the layers of the two end-to-end models, based on C3D and ConvLSTM